-First of all, remember that the best and most natural way to take care of your kefir grains is to never stop making kefir.
-That’s by far the best way to keep your kefir SCOBY constantly thriving and in good shape.
+First of all, remember that the best and most natural way to take care of your Kefir grains is to never stop making Kefir.
+That’s by far the best way to keep your Kefir SCOBY constantly thriving and in good shape.

-Just keep on feeding your kefir grains with fresh milk, and they will stay healthy for years.
+Just keep on feeding your Kefir grains with fresh milk, and they will stay healthy for years.

-There are two ways you may store your kefir grains:
+There are two ways you may store your Kefir grains:

 Let’s dig deeper into this.

-Obviously, the storage and preservation method to apply depends on the duration of the needed “time-out”.
+The storage and preservation method to apply depends on the duration of the needed “time-out”.

 The lower temperature in the refrigerator will considerably slow down all metabolic and fermentation processes.
-At the same time, the milk will still provide your kefir colony with the needed food that will prevent it from starving.
+At the same time, the milk will still provide your Kefir microbial colony with the needed food that will prevent it from starving.

-If you need to store your kefir grains for a slightly more extended period (up to a month), you may still apply this method, but you will need to change the milk about once a week.
-It will give the needed fresh food to kefir’s bacteria and will not let them starve.
+If you need to store your Kefir grains for a slightly more extended period (up to a month), you may still apply this method, but you will need to change the milk about once a week.
+It will give the needed fresh food to Kefir’s bacteria and will not let them starve.

-To dry the kefir grains, rinse them with cool filtered water, then carefully dry them for several days at room temperature, covered with clean gauze, cheesecloth, or paper towel.
+To dry the Kefir grains, rinse them with cool filtered water, then carefully dry them for several days at room temperature, covered with clean gauze, cheesecloth, or paper towel.

-Reactivation of the kefir grains
+Reactivation of the Kefir grains

-After being stored in anabiosis for long periods, kefir grains need to be “revived”, or in other words – reactivated.
+After being stored in anabiosis for long periods, Kefir grains need to be “revived”, or in other words – reactivated.

-Freezing the kefir grains
+Freezing the Kefir grains without drying them